MisterCruz/bug-tracker/README.md

 ## Maintainability

-Every component is responsible for it's own function
+Every component is responsible for it's own function.

+The application is organized into reusable components avoid code duplication.
+This helps with performance as state changes for said component only re-render - instead of the whole virtual DOM.

 ## Getting Started